thegetty/terracottas/source/views/discussion/discussion-a.md

 [^5]: Suspicion of their authenticity has been heightened by the
-    singular nature of some parts of the figures, such as the claws of the Sirens, which elude criteria of standardized production, and by the absence of comparisons for the figures as a group due to the rarity of non-architectural terracotta sculptural groups.
+    singular nature of some parts of the figures, such as the claws of the sirens, which elude criteria of standardized production, and by the absence of comparisons for the figures as a group due to the rarity of nonarchitectural terracotta sculptural groups.
 The improper restoration and reckless cleaning done before the Getty purchased this group—exemplified by the application of artificial incrustations on some sections—has contributed to the anomalous appearance of the figures.

 [^6]: For the genealogy and the iconography of Orpheus in general, see
-    <span class="smcaps">Garezou</span> 1994.
+    <span class="smcaps">Garezou 1994</span>.

 [^7]: Pausanias’s apparent astonishment as he describes Orpheus’s Greek
     appearance can lead us to believe that he was more commonly depicted